On Approximability of Satisfiable k-CSPs: V: Proof of Theorem

 An informal description of the algorithm (presented in Algorithm~\ref{alg:generating_matrix_variables}) for computing the matrix $M_v$ is as follows.
 Fix a variable $v\in \calV$.
 The matrix $M_v$ is generated in the following three steps. \begin{itemize} \item [Step 1.]
 For every constraint $C$ such that $v\in \calV(C)$, and every embedding $(\sigma_1, \sigma_2, \sigma_3, g)$ of $\supp(\mu_{C})$ into an Abelian group $G$, we add columns corresponding to the evaluations of characters of $G$ on $(\sigma_j(x))_{x\in \Sigma}$ where $j$ is the index of $v$ in $C$. \item [Step 2.]
 Next, for every subset $S$ of columns in the matrix $M_v$ generated in Step 1, we add a column, which is a pointwise multiplication of columns $S$.
 If we treat each complex number in the polar form as $e^{{\bf i}\theta}$, then in this step, we add all the linear combinations of columns when viewed as vectors of exponents. \item [Step 3.]
 Finally, we add rows that are pointwise multiplication of the subsets of rows of $M_v$ generated in Step 2.
 Similarly to Step 2 we add all the linear combinations of the exponents of the rows. \end{itemize} This completes the informal description of the algorithm for computing $M_v$.

-In the formal algorithm below, we also keep track of the group elements that are in the images of the embeddings.
+In the formal algorithm below, we also keep track of various other objects.
+First, we keep track of the group elements that are in the images of the embeddings.
 This is stored in the variable $\{r^v_\ell\}_{\ell\in\Sigma}$, where $r^v_{\ell}$ is the tuple of group elements that $\ell$ is mapped to under the various embeddings of $v$.
-The group $G^v_{\sf master}$ is the product of all the groups associated with the embeddings of the constraints $C$ with $v\in \calV(C)$.
+Second, we define the group $G^v_{\sf master}$, which is the product of all the groups arising in the step $1$ above.
 In a sense, this is a large group which encompasses all of the Abelian embeddings $v$ may participate in.
 We denote by $H_v^\star$ a subgroup of $G^v_{{\sf master}}$ generated by $\{ r^v_\ell\}_{\ell\in \Sigma}$.
 In a sense $H_v^\star$ is the sub-group generated by feasible values of $v$ in the system of equations.

 In the algorithm below, in steps $4$ to $10$ we find all Abelian embeddings of local distributions $\mu_{C}$ that a variable $v\in\mathcal{V}$ participates in.
 Formally speaking, these are embeddings and characters over the group $G$, but it will be convenient to think of them as characters of the larger group $G^v_{{\sf master}}$.
 This is done by identifying a character $\chi \in \hat{G}$ in step $7$ with the character $(1,\ldots, 1, \chi,1,\ldots, 1)\in \widehat{G^v_{\sf master}}$.